PAT: Privacy-Preserving Adversarial Transfer for Accurate, Robust and Privacy-Preserving EEG Decoding: Experiments and results

+Figure~\ref{fig:pgdvar} shows the balanced accuracy on benign, adversarial, and noisy samples for the NICU dataset with robust training perturbation amplitude $\epsilon$ varying from 0 to 0.05.
+Within the range of $\epsilon \in [0.01,0.05]$, the balanced accuracy on benign samples was consistently improved, while the performance on adversarial and noisy samples was substantially enhanced compared with standard training ($\epsilon=0$).
+This indicates that the model performance remains stable and robust across a reasonable range of $\epsilon$, consistent with observations in the existing literature~\cite{Chen2024}.
+Unless otherwise specified, the robust training perturbation amplitude $\epsilon$ in all robust training approaches were set to 0.03, and to 0.01 on SEED dataset~\cite{Chen2024}.
+Because EEG signals related to emotional responses are generally weaker and less stable than those in motor imagery and seizure detection tasks~\cite{Koelstra2011}, they are more sensitive to large adversarial perturbations.

-For fair comparison, we also report the performance of ABAT ensemble (ABAT-E) and non-ensemble ARE (AR) in Section~\ref{sect:results}.
-The robust training perturbation amplitude $\epsilon$ in ABAT, ABAT-E, AR and ARE were all set to 0.03~\cite{Chen2024}. (\ref{alg:ea1}) and (\ref{alg:ea2}) were used in all experiments to align the source data and the target calibration data for improved performance.
+(\ref{alg:ea1}) and (\ref{alg:ea2}) were used in all experiments to align the source data and the target calibration data for improved performance.
 In the test phase, we aligned the test data with the Euclidean arithmetic mean $\bar{R}$ calculated on the target domain calibration set, to avoid data leakage.